 - Test sign-off

-Benefits of Functional Testing
+Benefits of Functional Testing or Software Testing Process

-Functional testing plays an important role in evaluating performance of a software application before it’s delivered to stakeholders.
+Functional testing plays an important role in evaluating the performance of a software application before it’s delivered to stakeholders.

 - Scales up the quality of the product

-- Make sure that all the customer requirements are met
+- Make sure that all the customer requirements are met.

-- Produces defect-free application
+- Produces a defect-free application

 - Reduces risks associated with this project

-- Proves that the System is working fine
+- Proves that the system is working fine

-When Not to Use Functional Testing
+When Not to Use Functional Testing Types

 - Various logical mistakes in the software are not identified in the testing process.